dell/ansible-powerstore/docs/modules/network.rst

   wait_for_completion (optional, bool, False)
-    Flag to indicate if the operation should be run synchronously or asynchronously. \ :literal:`true`\  signifies synchronous execution.
-By default, modify operation will run \ :literal:`asynchronously`\ .
+    Flag to indicate if the operation should be run synchronously or asynchronously. ``true`` signifies synchronous execution.
+By default, modify operation will run ``asynchronously``.

   state (True, str, None)